 Milos Barutciski practises in the areas of international trade, investment and competition law, and other aspects of economic regulation and compliance.
-He co-chairs the firm's International Trade and Investment Practice and has represented Canadian and international clients in matters relating to NAFTA and the WTO Agreements, investment treaties, export controls and trade sanctions, foreign corrupt practices, product regulation, customs laws and international dispute settlement.
-He regularly appears in antidumping, countervailing duty and government procurement cases before the Canadian International Trade Tribunal and the Federal Courts.
+He co-chairs the firm's International Trade and Investment Practice and has represented Canadian and international clients in matters relating to trade and investment treaties (including NAFTA and WTO), export controls and trade sanctions, foreign corrupt practices, product regulation, customs laws and international dispute settlement.
+He regularly appears in government procurement, antidumping and countervailing duty cases before the Canadian International Trade Tribunal and the Federal Courts.
 Milos also represents clients before the Canadian Competition Bureau and the Competition Tribunal in connection with mergers and acquisitions, criminal cartel cases, distribution and pricing practices and cross-border enforcement issues.
 In 1994-95, Milos was retained by the Government of Canada to negotiate competition law cooperation agreements with the U.S. and the E.U.

-Milos is recognized as one of Canada's leading international trade and competition lawyers in the current editions of Chambers Global: The World's Leading Lawyers for Business, the International Who's Who of Trade & Customs Lawyers, Legal Media's Guide to the World's Leading International Trade Lawyers, The Canadian Legal Lexpert Directory, PLC's Which Lawyer and The Best Lawyers in Canada.
-He has also been awarded Martindale-Hubbell's highest ranking, an AV rating, for his professional skill and reputation among international and Canadian peers.
+Milos has been recognized as one of Canada's leading international trade and competition lawyers by Chambers Global: The World's Leading Lawyers for Business, the International Who's Who of Trade & Customs Lawyers, Legal Media's Guide to the World's Leading International Trade Lawyers, The Canadian Legal Lexpert Directory, PLC's Which Lawyer and The Best Lawyers in Canada.
+He has also been awarded Martindale-Hubbell's and Chambers Global's highest ranking for his professional skill and reputation among international and Canadian peers.

-Milos chairs the International Affairs Committee of the Canadian Chamber of Commerce and is a member of the Trade and Investment Commission of the International Chamber of Commerce, the Business and Industry Advisory Committee to the OECD and the Canadian Services Coalition.
-From 2006-2008, Milos was the President of the International Law Association founded in 1873 in The Hague and headquartered in London, England.
-Milos is also a Past Chair of the International Law Section of the Canadian Bar Association.
+Milos is a member of the Executive Board of the International Chamber of Commerce.
+He chairs the International Affairs Committee of the Canadian Chamber of Commerce and was a founding member of the Task Force on Bribery and Corruption of the Business and Industry Advisory Committee to the CD.
+Milos is a Past President of the International Law Association (London, UK) and a Past Chair of the International Law Section of the Canadian Bar Association.

-Fluently bilingual in English and French, Milos has published and lectured extensively in Canada and abroad on matters relating to international trade and competition law.
-He has testified before federal and provincial Parliamentary Committees on matters relating to international trade, investment and competition law, and has been invited to make presentations to WTO and NAFTA Working Groups, OECD Committees, trade officials of the People's Republic of China and the Republic of India, and Canadian and foreign business organizations.
+Fluently bilingual in English and French, Milos has published and lectured extensively in Canada and abroad and has testified before federal and provincial Parliamentary Committees on matters relating to international trade, investment and competition law.
+He has also been invited to address WTO and NAFTA Working Groups, CD Committees, trade officials of the People's Republic of China and the Republic of India, and Canadian and foreign business organizations.
 From 1996-99, Milos was retained by The World Bank to advise with respect to regulatory reform in the Middle East and Africa.
 Milos was an adjunct professor of International Trade Law at the Faculty of Law of the University of Ottawa from 1990-94.

-- Nordion Inc. in connection with the due diligence aspects of its US$805M acquisition by Sterigenics relating to an investigation by Canadian and US regulatory authorities.
+- Nordion Inc. in connection with the due diligence aspects of its US$826M acquisition by Sterigenics relating to an investigation by Canadian and US regulatory authorities.
 Sterigenics is a portfolio company of GTCR LLC, a leading Chicago-based private equity firm.
 Read more

 - Lone Pine Resources Canada Ltd. and Lone Pine Resources Inc., in connection with a $400-million cross-border recapitalization and restructuring transaction pursuant to a plan of compromise and arrangement under the Companies' Creditors Arrangement Act (Canada) and ancillary proceedings under Chapter 15 of the United States Bankruptcy Code.
 Read more